ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 Errors generally fall into one of the following categories

-:Authentication issues:
-  Which fall into
+:Authentication issues: Which fall into:
   * Not correctly specifying credentials
   * Remote device (network switch/router) not falling back to other other authentication methods
 :Timeout issues: